-Record:

-Zero or more.
+- Record: Zero or more.
 EM_XML.
-A complete document that is formatted according to the specification and its version identified by the value of the SpecificationID with the Figure 1.

-Zero or more of iodef:Reference [RFC5070].
-This element allows an IODEF document to include a link to a structured information instead of directly embedding it into a Record element.
+A complete document that is formatted according to the specification and its version identified by the value of the SpecificationID with the Figure 1. - Reference: Zero or more of iodef:Reference [RFC5070].
+This element allows an IODEF document to include a link to a structured information instead of directly embedding it into a Record element. - PlatformID: Zero or more.

-PlatformID:

-Zero or more.
 An identifier of software platform involved in the specific attack pattern, which is elaborated in Section 4.3.2.
+Some of the structured information embedded in the Record element may include the identifier within it.
+In this case, this PlatformID element SHOULD NOT be used.
+If a reader/ receiver detects the identifiers in both Record and PlatformID elements and their inconsistency, it SHOULD prefer the identifiers derived from the PlatformID element, and SHOULD log the inconsistency so a human can correct the problem.